Frequently Asked Questions

 Everything is available right away.

-• We accept all major credit and debit cards, along with Apple Pay and Google Pay via Squarespace Payments.
+We accept all major credit and debit cards, along with Apple Pay and Google Pay via Stripe.

 All prices are listed in USD.
 International cards are accepted, and your bank will automatically convert the charge to your local currency at checkout.